yenholaivy/SFPD-Incident-Reports-Analysis/README.md

 <b> Alternative Hypothesis</b>: The rate of larceny theft in 2018 is different from the rate of larceny theft in 2019.

 #### Assumptions:
 1. Each larceny incident is an independent event.
-One larceny incident doesn't lead to another, or prevent another to happen.
+One incident doesn't lead to another or prevent another to happen.
 2. Each larceny incident is committed by a different resident in SF.

 #### Two Samples:
-2018 Incident Reports:
+2018 Sample:
 - SF Population in 2018 is 870,044.
 - The number of larceny incident reports is 48,841.

-2019 Incident Reports:
+2019 Sample:
 - SF Population in 2019 is 874,961.
 - The number of larceny incident reports is 48,898.

 #### Perform both Two Sample T-Test and Mann-Whitney U-Test.

+#### Result

+## Next Steps
+There are so much more we can do on the subject of SF incident reports.
+Some topics that I am interested in taking on next are:
+1. Look into how Covid affects the incident reports?
+2. Look into other incident categories.
+3. Compare SF incident reports to other big cities such as Chicago, New York.